presto-osu/sec20/code/README.md

 $ cd sec20
 ```

-Download and extract the [data](https://github.com/presto-osu/sec20/releases/tag/dataset) to folder `dataset`.
+Download and extract the [data](https://github.com/presto-osu/sec20/releases/tag/dataset) to folder `sec20/code/dataset`.
 Then run the following commands:

 ```bash
 $ bash all.sh